aversini/teeny-js-utilities/README.md

 ### printHTTPLogs(req)

-Log simplified HTTP logs at the prompt, extracting only the methods and the path from the argument.
+Log simplified HTTP logs at the prompt, extracting only the method and the url from the argument.
 Each log is prefixed with a locally formatted timestamp.

 #### Arguments